swamyappu/700747726/README.md

-Step 1 : storing the entered string from console to a variable 'text'. step 2 : check if the length of the string is less than or equal to 5. step 3 : if check pass print that the length should be more than 5. step 4 : if check fails convert the string to list. step 5 : remove characte at position 3.
+Step 1 : storing the entered string from console to a variable 'text'.
+<br>step 2 : check if the length of the string is less than or equal to 5.
+step 3 : if check pass print that the length should be more than 5. step 4 : if check fails convert the string to list. step 5 : remove characte at position 3.